Cisco-AMP/java_security/blog.md

 There would probably be a bunch of other logic in a real application.
 This serves as a fairly realistic example though.
-The incoming bytes are deserialized, we do something with the object (call `toString` in this case) and return some something back in the HTTP response.
+We deserialize the incoming bytes, do something with the object (call `toString` in this case) and return something back in the HTTP response.

 However this small amount of server-side code is enough to introduce a vulnerability.
 The sin we committed is not validating user input.
 We take bytes that the user sends us and trust that they are what we expect them to be - a well-behaved instance of `Submission`.

-We will come back to the server code at the end and look at ways to improve it.

 ### Exploit Development
 We will develop a client that will craft and send an exploit to the server.